daniil-konovalenko/wikisearch/README.md

 ##How to use

 Run the wikisearch.py file

-The result will be in the output.html file.
+The result will appear in the output.html file.